Logistics Guide: Executing a Seamless Office Seating Overhaul

 Logistical Execution: From Receiving to Assembly

 The efficiency of a rollout depends on the "flow" of the installation site.
-In high-volume environments, we observe that a dedicated team of two using electric screwdrivers can assemble a standard ergonomic task chair in under 7 minutes.
-However, this rate drops by approximately 30% if the same team is tasked with unboxing and waste removal.
+In high-volume environments, internal field observations and customer projects suggest that a dedicated team of two using electric screwdrivers can often assemble a standard ergonomic task chair in around 7 minutes per unit once the process is stabilized.
+However, this rate can drop by roughly a third if the same team is also responsible for unboxing and waste removal.

 The Optimized Assembly Line

-To maintain peak velocity, facility managers should implement a three-station workflow:
+To maintain peak velocity, facility managers can implement a three-station workflow:

 1. Unboxing Station: Dedicated personnel remove packaging and organize components.